truth table: Binary Operations 1

 REFACTOR: make it better

-• I add the next case - when the first input is True and the second input is False, to test_logical_conjunction in test_binary.py
+• I add an assertion for the next case, which is when the first input is True and the second input is False, to test_logical_conjunction in test_binary.py

 21 def test_logical_conjunction(self):